bearnithi/webscrap-to-social/README.md

 ```

 ### Web Scrap Configuration
-In the `src/config.ts`, change the `webScrapInfo` object with your targeting website.
+In the `src/config.ts`, change the `webScrapInfo` object with your targeting websites.

 |   Properties | Values   | Type | Description |
 | ------------ | ------------ | -------- | --------- |